ebarre01/QGISworkshop/README.md

-# QGIS Workshop: Mapping prejudice in Nashville's infrastructure
+# QGIS Workshop: Mapping prejudice in Nashville

 Workshop objectives:
 * Understand the historic and contemporary links between structural   racism and its manifestations in the built environment, and the potential of using mapping technologies to explore those relationships